PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-11 08:15:59
+Last updated: 2024-04-11 08:16:36
-Random Quote: I am Bo-Katan of Clan Kryze.
-I was born on Mandalore and fought in the Purge.
-I am the last of my line. - Bo-Katan
+Random Quote: It's not Aerys I rue, it's Robert...
+Why is it no one names Robert oathbreaker?
+He tore the realm apart, yet I am the one with shit for honor.  -  Jaime Lannister